manojpatra-dev1/Helpdesk-Support-System/README.md

 # Helpdesk Support System

-A simple helpdesk ticketing system built as a one-day challenge.
-A support agent can manage customers and their support tickets — no login/authentication required.
+A helpdesk ticketing system built as a one-day challenge.
+Supports two roles — **admin** (support agent) and **customer** — with JWT-based authentication.
+Admins manage all customers and tickets; customers can register, log in, and raise/track their own tickets.

 The project has two parts:
 - `helpdesk_backend/` — Django REST Framework API